 Risks that can be Reduced

-Traceability and recall containment are your insurance policy against several significant risks associated with food borne illness.
+Traceability and recall containment is your insurance policy against several significant risks associated with foodborne illness.

 - Strategic — Large retailers require a mock-recall demonstration as part of the supplier qualification process.
 Food processors that want to grow by selling to large retailers need to have this capability.